Sustainability in Student Restaurants and Cafeterias

 Almost two thirds of the altogether approximately 300 Studentenwerk Leipzig employees are employed at our student restaurants and cafeterias.
 We are paying each one of them according to the tariff applicable for the Länder.
 Furthermore, we offer attractive work hours with no night shifts and only occasional public holiday and weekend work.
 Overtime work is being registered and remunerated either via compensatory time-off or extra pay.
 Extensive protection against dismissal serves to ensure a secure job.

-As a consequence, we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.
+As a result we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.

 We generally would like to support welfare oriented animal husbandry.
 Therefore, as part of increasingly regular initiatives, we offer, about once per semester, meat produced in line with animal welfare standards.

-Especially our student restaurant Nachhaltigkeitsmensa im Peterssteinweg, focused on sustainability, is offering meat largely produced in line with animal welfare standards.
+Especially our sustainability focused student restaurant Mensa Peterssteinweg, is offering meat largely produced in line with animal welfare standards.

-By means of these initiatives, Studentenwerk Leipzig would like to call attention to the problem of intensive livestock farming and show possible alternatives.
+By means of these initiatives, Studentenwerk Leipzig would like to draw attention to the problem of intensive livestock farming and show possible alternatives.

 30 percent of the worldwide fish population is already considered overfished, 57 percent are considered to be exploited to a maximum thus being threatened by overfishing.
 One quarter of the fish caught is bycatch, including dolphins, wales, turtles and seabirds.
 Therefore, we refrain from offering endangered fish species at our student restaurants, adhering to the WWF’s fish guide since 2009.